1. Sewer Backup Complaints

 7. Customer Reimbursement

-If a sewer backup is caused by a blockage in the City sewer and property owner requests reimbursement for damages, property owner may be reimbursed up to $500, dependant upon approval by City Engineer.
+If a sewer backup is caused by a blockage in the City sewer and property owner requests reimbursement for damages, property owner may be reimbursed up to $500, dependent upon approval by City Engineer.
 The $500 is to be used towards installation of a backflow prevention device and property owner must sign an agreement indemnifying City for all future damages resulting from sewer backups.

 8. Assistance to Other Departments